 - Engage the source: read the source code; review the release notes; review outstanding bugs

 Finally, why talk about any of this stuff?
 Because having a theory of development allows us to build skills more effectively.
-Knowing the range of exercises available, allows more targeted improvement.
-Here I’ve presented my working theory of skill development, hopefully it echoes with your own experience, but maybe not.
+Knowing the range of exercises available allows for more targeted improvement.
+Here I’ve presented my working theory of skill development, hopefully, it echoes with your own experience, but maybe not.
 If that’s the case, please share.
 The discussion around skill-building is important to us all, and in the discussion, we can all learn better methods for learning.